-II.
+III.
 PARTIES

-- 5. At all times relevant to this action, Plaintiff was a citizen and resident of the State of Georgia, and in particular a resident and citizen of Upson County, which is located within this District and the Macon Division of this District. - 6.
-Plaintiff ingested Saxagliptin from approximately September 2015 to April 2017, resulting in injuries, including myocardial infarction and congestive heart failure. - 7.
+- 7. At all times relevant to this action, Plaintiff, was an individual, citizen and resident of the state of Illinois. - 8.
+Plaintiff ingested Saxagliptin from approximately April 2015 to December 2015, resulting in injuries. - 9.
 Defendant Bristol-Myers Squibb Company ("BMS") is a Delaware corporation with its principal place of business at 345 Park Ave., New York, NY 10154.
-At all relevant times, BMS has conducted business and derived substantial revenue from its manufacturing, advertising, distributing, selling and marketing of Saxagliptin within the State of Georgia. - 8.
-Defendant AstraZeneca Pharmaceuticals LP ("AZ") is a Delaware limited partnership with its principal place of business at 1800 Concord Pike, Wilmington, DE 19850.
-At all relevant times, AZ has conducted business and derived substantial revenue from its manufacturing, advertising, distributing, selling and marketing of Saxagliptin within the State of Georgia. - 9.
-Defendant McKesson Corporation ("McKesson") is a Delaware corporation with its principal place of business at One Post Street, San Francisco, California 94104.
-At all relevant times, McKesson has conducted business and derived substantial revenue from its manufacturing, advertising, distributing, selling and marketing of Saxagliptin within the State of Georgia. - 10.
-At all relevant times, each Defendant acted in all aspects as the agent and alter ego of each other. - 11.
-At all relevant times, Defendants acted in concert with one another to fraudulently convey false and misleading information concerning the safety and efficacy of Saxagliptin and to conceal the risks of serious adverse events, including heart failure, congestive heart failure, cardiac failure, death from heart failure and other adverse effects associated with Saxagliptin from the public, Plaintiff's physicians, and other healthcare providers.
+At all relevant times, BMS has conducted business and derived substantial revenue from its manufacturing, advertising, distributing, selling and marketing of Saxagliptin within the state of Illinois. - 10.
+Defendant AstraZeneca Pharmaceuticals, LP ("AZ") is a Delaware limited partnership with its principal place of business at 1800 Concord Pike, Wilmington, DE 19850.
+At all relevant times, AZ has conducted business and derived substantial revenue from its manufacturing, advertising, distributing, selling and marketing of Saxagliptin within the state of Illinois. - 11.
+Defendant McKesson Corporation ("McKesson") is a Delaware corporation with its principal place of business at One Post Street, San Francisco, CA 94104.
+At all relevant times, McKesson has conducted business and derived substantial revenue from its manufacturing, advertising, distributing, selling and marketing of Saxagliptin within the state of Illinois.

+- 12. Hereinafter the aforementioned Defendants may collectively be referred to as "Defendants." - 13.
+At all relevant times, each Defendant acted in all aspects as the agent and alter ego of each other. - 14.
+At all relevant times, Defendants acted in concert with one another to fraudulently convey false and misleading information concerning the safety and efficacy of Saxagliptin and to conceal the risks of serious adverse events, including heart failure, congestive heart failure, cardiac failure, death from heart failure and other adverse effects associated with Saxagliptin from the public, Plaintiff, physicians, and other healthcare providers.
 These concerted efforts resulted in significant harm to those treated with Saxagliptin, including Plaintiff.
-But for the actions of Defendants, individually, jointly, and in concert with one another, Plaintiff would not have ingested Saxagliptin.
+But for the actions of Defendants, individually, jointly, and in concert with one another, Plaintiff would not have ingested Saxagliptin. - 15.
+At all times alleged herein, Defendants were engaged in the business of, or were successors-in-interest to entities engaged in the business of, researching, designing, formulating, compounding, testing, manufacturing, producing, processing, assembling, inspecting, distributing, marketing, labeling, promoting, packaging, and/or advertising for sale or selling Saxagliptin. - 16.
+At all times alleged herein, Defendants were authorized to conduct or engage in business within the state of Illinois and supplied Saxagliptin within the state of Illinois.

-- 12. At all times alleged herein, Defendants were engaged in the business of, or were successors-in-interest to entities engaged in the business of, researching, designing, formulating, compounding, testing, manufacturing, producing, processing, assembling, inspecting, distributing, marketing, labeling, promoting, packaging, and/or advertising for sale or selling Saxagliptin. - 13.
-At all times alleged herein, Defendants were authorized to conduct or engage in business within the State of Georgia and supplied Saxagliptin within the State of Georgia.
-Defendants received financial benefit and profits as a result of designing, manufacturing, marketing, advertising, selling and distributing Saxagliptin within the State of Georgia.
-Indeed, Plaintiff purchased and ingested Saxagliptin within the State of Georgia and this District and Division. - 14.
-The combined acts and/or omissions of each Defendant resulted in indivisible injuries to each Plaintiff.
-Each of the above-named Defendants is a joint tortfeasor and/or co-conspirator and are individually and collectively liable to Plaintiff for the negligent acts and omissions alleged herein.
+Defendants received financial benefit and profits as a result of designing, manufacturing, marketing, advertising, selling and distributing Saxagliptin within the state of Illinois. - 17.
+The combined acts and/or omissions of each Defendant resulted in indivisible injuries to Plaintiff.
+Each of the above-named Defendants is a joint tortfeasor and/or co-conspirator and is jointly and severally liable to Plaintiff for the negligent acts and omissions alleged herein.
 Each of the above-named Defendants directed, authorized or ratified the conduct of each and every other Defendant.